 What happens when internationally-renowned dance star Nawarra - born in Morocco and based in Leeds - joins forces with top bellydance choreographer and costumier Beverley Smith and both of them discover a shared passion for the folkloric music and dances of the Middle East and North Africa?
 The answer is Funoon - an ongoing project to translate the traditional arts of Arabia and beyond to the theatre stage.

 In the 1970s bellydance offered British dancers an entrance to the sometimes lucrative world of scantily-clad sexy night-spots here and abroad; in the 80s and 90s the dance became almost exclusively feminine, an expression of female artistry, individuality, solidarity, and spirituality.
-Just over 10 years ago a touring American dance company introduced dancers worldwide to concept marketing and mass merchandising, and in so doing, they changed the dance forever.
+Just over 10 years ago a touring American dance company, the Bellydance Superstars, introduced dancers worldwide to concept marketing and mass merchandising, and in so doing, they changed the dance forever.

 In all of this vibrant bellydance life there is much to be admired, and much to be praised and enjoyed, but there is something missing too.
 It's so very often overlooked, but it's perhaps why this dance, in whatever form it takes, first took hold of you.